 better control of pain, which may improve how you feel and function physically; an increased ability to function in personal and professional relationships, as well as an improved sense of overall well-being; and or a decrease in the intensity of pain.

 Being treated with an opioid medication increases certain risks.
 These potential risks include:

-- Physical Dependency - if you use opioid medications for a long time;
+Physical Dependency - if you use opioid medications;

-- Overdosing including Death by Overdose - If you take a higher dose than what is prescribed to you, you might experience excessive sleepiness, trouble breathing, or even die. more
+Drug Overdoses - If you take a higher dose than what is prescribed to you, you might experience excessive sleepiness, trouble breathing, or even die. more

 If your healthcare provider has prescribed an opioid medication to treat your chronic pain, it is important that you:

-- Ask your doctor for a co-prescription of naloxone in case of on overdose;
+Ask your doctor for a co-prescription of naloxone to prevent an overdose;

 It is your responsibility to monitor your use and storage of a prescribed opioid medication.
 You must always:

 Tell your healthcare provider about all medications you are taking;